DavidRConnell/latex_documentation/README.md

 Where the paths should be replaced with the desired locations which need to be in the MATLAB/python path or added to it.
-For MATLAB, if you don't know where to send link them, ~/Documents/MATLAB will likely be a good choice.
+For MATLAB, if you don't know where to link the files, ~/Documents/MATLAB will likely be a good choice.
 Otherwise running the following commands in the MATLAB command line will add a new directory to MATLAB's path: